Tii04/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 14.
 Displays lines containing the pattern “root” from the file /etc/passwd.
 Task 15.
 Displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
 Task 16.
 Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+Task 17.
+Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.